 So for 3 month

-So initially ABC Co. has to put $68,850 into its margin accounts in order to establish its position which will give company two contacts for next 3 month.
+So initially, ABC Co. has to put $68,850 into its margin accounts to establish its position, giving the company two contacts for the next 3 months.

 Loss = (Closing Price – Opening Price) × Total Gasoline